vxgmichel/eater6502-uart-edition/README.md

 ## The bootloader program

-The bootloader program is assemble using the latest version of [customasm](https://github.com/hlorenzi/customasm):
+The bootloader program is assembled using the latest version of [customasm](https://github.com/hlorenzi/customasm):
 ```bash
 # Install rust and cargo
 $ curl https://sh.rustup.rs -sSf | sh